confluentinc/ksql/docs/reference/sql/syntax/lexical-structure.md

 Keywords are reserved tokens that have a specific meaning in ksqlDB's syntax.
 They control their surrounding allowable tokens and execution semantics.
 Keywords are case insensitive, meaning `SELECT` and `select` are equivalent.
-You can't create an identifier that is already a keyword, unless you use backticked identifiers.
+You can't create an identifier that is already a reserved word, unless you use backticked identifiers.

 A complete list of keywords can be found in the [appendix](../appendix.md#keywords).

 ## Identifiers

-Identifiers are symbols that represent user-space entities, like streams, tables, columns, and other objects.
+Identifiers are symbols that represent user-defined entities, like streams, tables, columns, and other objects.
 For example, if you have a stream named `s1`, `s1` is an _identifier_ for that stream.
 By default, identifiers are case-insensitive, meaning `s1` and `S1` refer to the same stream.
 Under the